What are the H1B Visa work requirements?

 - A degree or equivalent is required by the employer for any individual to be recruited for and to fulfil the job.

-- The knowledge level that is generally associated with a person who holds a bachelors degree or higher degree is required because the duties of the job are so complex and specialised.
+- The knowledge level that is generally associated with a person who holds a bachelors degree or higher degree is required because the duties of the job are so complex and specialized.

 H1B roles must carry a wage that is equivalent to that of similarly qualified and specialist roles, or more than the wage of similarly qualified and specialist roles where the higher wage is the norm in the local area.
 Alongside this wage, an H1B role should carry the same work benefits as are made available to similar US workers.